EthPlaysPokemon/EthPlaysPokemon/README.md

 Ever thought Pokemon would be more fun as a decentralized blockchain application?
 No?
 Well too bad, because now it is.

-Submit your vote via transaction, and the button with the most ETH will be pressed.
+Submit your vote via transaction, and the button with the most votes will be pressed.
 Simple as that!